This is a course on how to create content on sport.

 Data and writing

-It doesn't matter to me if you went to Oxbridge, now work at the Guardian covering Premier League, or are an uneducated 57-year-old plumber who has always wanted to write her thoughts on trends in Handball; this course is for anyone who wants to write better about sport.
+It doesn't matter to me if you went to Oxbridge, now work at the Guardian covering Premier League, or are an uneducated 57-year-old plumber who has always wanted to write her thoughts on trends in Handball.
+This course is for anyone who wants to use their passion on sports.

-While I am mostly a cricket writer, the things I have learnt can be used in any sport, and in truth, probably outside sport too.
+While I am mostly a cricket creator (though I've covered other sports as well), the things I have learnt can be used in any sport, and in truth, probably outside sports too.

-My work has won awards, I helped present a Guardian masterclass, written for huge and tiny publications, in print and online, and I love trying new mediums and ways of presenting my work.
-I am a working writer, learning every day, striving to get better, and using my work, my failure, as a way of helping you.
+I've won three Sports Journalism Awards, helped present a Guardian masterclass, written for huge and tiny publications in print and online, hosted my own radio shows, made an award-winning film and I love trying new mediums and ways of presenting my work.

 With the birth of the internet and cable TV, sports writing has never been better.
-I want each and every one of you to write something as good as you can write.
-It doesn't matter if you don't all become David Remnick, but it does matter to me that you get that rush when you finish a story that you're so passionate about on the page.
+I want each one of you to make something as good as possible.
+It doesn't matter if you don't all become Pablo Torre or Martine Hyde.
+But I want to give you the tools to be the best you can be.
+Even if you only make one project, let's try make it your best.